DynamicsShop/SD-Trade-Counter/SD-Trade-Counter-Release-Notes.md

 - BCv19 App - When the SD Trade Counter Sales Order page is open the focus is on the Scan Barcode field.

 - BCv19 App - Change the User Role Centres to filter by the currently logged in user by default.

-- BCv9 App - The SD Trade Counter Till Receipt was converted from C/AL to AL extensions.

-- BCv19 App - A User Role Centre was created for SD Trade Counter.

-- BCv19 App - The product was streamlined for fast cash out.

-- BCv19 App - A Till concept was added to SD Trade Counter.

-- BCv19 App - The SD Trade Counter objects were renamed to our ISV standards.

-- BCv19 App - C/AL objects were converted to AL extensions.

-- BCv19 App - A big button FactBox panel was added to the Sales Order page for touch screen use.

-- BCv19 App - SD Trade Counter logic and functionality was reworked to allow for optimised order entry.

-- BCv19 App - The Cash Out Screen was optimised for fast cash out.
-Various icons and actions were added to the Cash Out Screen.

-- BCv19 App - Standard notes and link actions were removed from the SD Trade Counter pages to keep pages as clear and as uncluttered as possible.

-- BCv19 App - The product was made usable for a touch screen environment.

-- Bcv19 App - Assisted Wizard Setup was added to the product.

-- BCv19 App - Permission Sets were created for the Product.

 - BCv19 App - The Latest Version and AppSource URL fields were added to the About Page.